Introduction

 Via Air:

 Add a touch of glamour to your vacation and arrive at your resort in style.
-Several companies run charter flights out of Nadi Airport, ready to whisk you away on a scenic helicopter, seaplane or small aircraft.
+Several companies run charter flights out of Nadi Airport, ready to whisk you away on a scenic helicopter or small aircraft.

 Helicopter